sameerasw/my-cart-server/README.md

 # ticket-in-server

 This project is the backend for the TicketIn application, a ticket booking system developed as part of a coursework project at the University of Westminster for the OOP module.
-The backend is built using Java and Spring Boot, and it provides RESTful APIs and WebSocket endpoints for managing events, tickets, customers, and vendors.
+The backend is built using Java and Spring Boot, and it provides RESTful APIs and WebSocket endpoints for managing events, tickets, customers, and vendors. [ticket-in-client →](https://github.com/sameerasw/ticket-in-client)

 ## Technologies Used